 As a Chinese Major, it is relatively easy to study abroad at any point during your time at the UI.
 It is recommended that you complete at least 1 year of language study before studying abroad.
 The better you speak the language, the more options you’ll have in terms of the courses you can take.
 If you are interested in taking a variety of courses abroad, you might wait until you have completed your second or third year of language study.

-Chinese majors may not take general education courses abroad.
-The Fulfilling Academic Requirements section of this MAP to will aid you in coordinating your study abroad experience with your major’s 4-year graduation plan.
+Chinese majors may not take General Education courses abroad.
+The Fulfilling Academic Requirements section of this MAP will aid you in coordinating your study abroad experience with your major’s 4-year graduation plan.